Cognifly/cognibot/README.md

 policies and crawl delays.

 ## Note
-By default, cognibot only crwals URLs with the same host names as the seeds.
+By default, cognibot only crawls URLs with the same host names as the seeds.

 Cognibot is very much inspired by of [fetchbot](https://github.com/PuerkitoBio/fetchbot).